railway

 • abiagenten.de

 abiagenten.de is a community platform that helps German people manage their Abitur (high school graduation).
-I’ve written most of the administrative backend as well as the frontend calendar system and helped improve the testing strategy.
+I’ve written some of the administrative backend as well as the frontend calendar system and helped improve the testing strategy.
+In a separate project, I’ve helped creating and revising several statistics and charts for a big market research campaign.

 • bezirk-mödling.at